 Attribute-based access control (ABAC)

-Attribute-based access control (ABAC) is a dynamic security model that determines access permissions by evaluating multiple attributes rather than relying on static roles.
-These attributes encompass characteristics of the user (such as department, clearance level, or job function), the resource being accessed (sensitivity classification, owner, or type), the requested action (read, write, delete), and environmental conditions (time of day, location, or device security posture).
-Access decisions are made in real-time by assessing these attributes against predefined security policies, enabling highly granular and context-aware authorization.
+Attribute-based access control (ABAC) is a dynamic security model that determines access to resources by evaluating a set of attributes rather than relying on static roles.
+These attributes encompass characteristics of the user (e.g., department, clearance level), the resource (e.g., classification, owner), the action being requested (e.g., read, write, delete), and environmental conditions (e.g., time of day, location, device posture).
+Policies are defined to combine these attributes into fine-grained rules that are assessed in real-time, making every access decision fully context-aware.